jlparkI/xGPR/docs/kernel_info/graph_kernels.rst

      - | "intercept": bool If True,
        | fit a y-intercept.
        | Defaults to True.
+       | "graph_averaging": bool If True,
+       | average over the transformed features
+       | when summing them.
+This is useful if
+       | you are trying to predict a graph
+       | property that does not vary with graph
+       | size.
+Defaults to False.
    * - GraphPoly
      - | Same as "GraphRBF", but applies
        | a polynomial kernel pairwise instead